jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

 Wacomcpl is not packaged with [xf86-input-wacom](xf86-input-wacom "wikilink") and will not work with it.
-Work is proceeding on a replacement integrated into the GNOME Desktop environment.
-For links and an explanation see [Graphical Configuration Tools](/wiki/External_applications#Graphical_Configuration_Tools "wikilink").
+For an explanation see [Graphical Configuration Tools](/wiki/External_applications#Graphical_Configuration_Tools "wikilink").

 Who is responsible for this code?